Democratic Florida mayor defends DeSantis: '60 Minutes should be ashamed'

 "The criticism here is that is pay for play, governor," Alfonsi told DeSantis.

-Fox News' Brian Flood and Joseph A. Wulfsohn and FOX Business' Daniella Genovese contributed to this report.
+Fox News' Joseph A. Wulfsohn and FOX Business' Daniella Genovese contributed to this report.